-Blue Hawaiian has a fruity, sweet-smelling aroma likened to a combination of pineapple mixed with lemon.
-A musky blueberry fragrance is also detectable, but it is not as strong as the Blue Hawaiian’s sweeter aromas.
+Blue Hawaiian has a fruity, sweet-smelling aroma likened to a combination of tropical pineapple mixed with citrusy lemon.
+A musky blueberry fragrance is also detectable, but it is not as strong as Blue Hawaiian’s sweeter aromas.

-A mature Blue Hawaiian plant has an indica-typical structure, with tightly coiled lime-green leaves and a dense coating of buds.
-In some phenotypes of Blue Hawaiian, the buds turn a bluish or purplish color due to the presence of anthocyanin pigments that are brought about by exposure to cold temperatures just before the flowering stage.
+A mature Blue Hawaiian plant has an indica-like structure, with tightly coiled lime-green leaves and a dense coating of buds.
+In some Blue Hawaiian phenotypes, the buds turn a bluish or purplish color due to the presence of anthocyanin pigments.
+These pigments can be stimulated by exposure to cold temperatures just before the flowering stage.

-Growing prominently among the leaves are bright orange pistils, which are the female reproductive organs of the plant.
-Blue Hawaiian’s flowers are small to medium in size and are covered in trichomes which are sticky to the touch.
+Growing prominently among the leaves are bright orange pistils, which are the plant’s female reproductive organs.
+Blue Hawaiian flowers are small to medium in size and covered in trichomes that are sticky to the touch.

 Blue Hawaiian Strain Grow Info

-The good news for would-be growers of Blue Hawaiian is that seeds are available to buy quite easily.
-Another option is to get your hands on clippings of a mature Blue Hawaiian plant and grow your own clone strain.
+The good news for would-be growers of Blue Hawaiian is that seeds are available to buy.
+Another option is to get your hands on a mature Blue Hawaiian plant’s clippings and grow a clone.

-This plant thrives in a warm and sunny Mediterranean type climate with average daily temperatures of around 70 degrees Fahrenheit.
-Experienced Blue Hawaiian growers recommend “shocking” the plant just before flowering by exposing it to lower temperatures which will bring out its vibrant bluish and purplish colors.
+Blue Hawaiian plants thrive in a warm and sunny Mediterranean-type climate with average daily temperatures of around 70 degrees Fahrenheit.
+Experienced Blue Hawaiian growers recommend “shocking” the plant just before flowering, i.e., exposing it to low nighttime temperatures.
+This practice stimulates the plant’s anthocyanin pigments and brings out its beautiful bluish and purplish colors.

-The flowering period for a Blue Hawaiian plant is between 9-10 weeks.
-Those growing their Blue Hawaiian plant indoors can expect a yield of between 16-20 ounces per square meter while the average outdoor yield is approximately 24 ounces per plant.
+The indoor flowering period for a Blue Hawaiian plant is between 9-10 weeks.
+Those growing their Blue Hawaiian plant indoors can expect a generous yield of between 16-20 ounces per square meter.
+Outdoor growers can expect a bountiful yield of 24 ounces or more per plant.

 THC Content – Highest Test

-The THC level of Blue Hawaiian weed ranges between 12-20%.
-However, cannabis testing lab Analytical 360 has recorded samples of Blue Hawaiian with a very potent THC level of 24%.
+Blue Hawaiian’s THC level tends to range between 15-20%.
+However, the cannabis testing laboratory Analytical 360 has recorded Blue Hawaiian samples with a whopping 24% THC.